-UK Government deceit: overclaiming the reduction in UK CO2 emissions
+UK Government fallacy: overclaiming the reduction in UK CO2 emissions

 How does the UK Government get its figures?